3 Ways to Add Domain User to Remote Desktop Group

 Typically, two methods are employed.
 Follow the steps below to learn how to create a security group and include a domain user in the Remote Desktop group using either the Active Directory Users and Computers (ADUC) console or PowerShell.

 Way 1.
-Using the ADUC console
+Use the ADUC console

 To create the allow RDP Users group using ADUC console: